3 Hudson St. Chester, NY 10918 | 139 Stage Rd. Monroe, NY 10950

 An urn is not required by law.
 However, an urn may be desired if there is to be a memorial service or the remains are to be interred in a cemetery.
 If an urn is not purchased through us or provided by the family, the cremated remains will be returned in a plastic container.

 We have a special program for veterans who pass away in a VA hospital or a VA-contracted health care facility.
-All eligible veterans and their spouses are entitled to free burial space for their remains at the Rhode Island Veterans Memorial Cemetery or any VA national cemetery.
+All eligible veterans and their spouses are entitled to free burial space for their remains at Calverton National Cemetery or any County Veteran Cemetery subject to the Counties rules for interment.
 Please contact us for individual circumstances.
 See “Veterans Benefits” for more information.

-The New York State Social Services Department provides benefits for deceased residents who are indigent or whose families cannot pay for their funerals.
+The Local County Social Services Department provides benefits for deceased residents who are indigent or whose families cannot pay for their funerals.
 We accept Social Service payments.